Preventing sight loss

 - In-growing eyelashes

-- Significant recent sticky discharge from the eye, or a watery eye
+- A lot of recent sticky discharge from the eye, or a watery eye

 For more information contact the Opticians First Minor Eye Care Service.